infexious-dev/FluentUIEditableDetailsList/README.md

 ### New "EditableGrid" Features
 >- "enablePanelEdit" prop on EditableGrid allows for editing all or custom fields (see below) for a selected grid row via an edit panel that **prepopulates** fields with current values.
 This acts similar to "enableBulkEdit" but is only allowed for one row selection and also prefills data.
+>- "enableColumnEdit" prop on EditableGrid now prefills data.
 >- "customEditPanelColumns" prop on EditableGrid allows user to define custom fields to show when editing rows via the panel.
 This affects both "enablePanelEdit" and "enableBulkEdit" options.
 This enables the grid to show a subset of the fields per item while the panel editing to show a larger subset - particularly useful when there are over 50 fields to edit, but we only want to actually display 10 fields in the grid.
+>- "enableBulkEdit" now only works when there are two or more items selected in the grid.
 >- Added "aboveStickyContent" and "belowStickyContent" props to EditableGrid.
 This provides ability to have above/below sticky content render in the grid.
 This is done via manipulation of the ScrollablePane ref.
 Above/Below content will apply padding to the ScrollablePane DIV element so rows don't become obstructed.
 This content can be dynamic - the grid will update the sticky content if you pass in a new HTMLDivElement.
 >- Provided "prependRowEditActions" prop on EditableGrid when "enableRowEdit" is set to TRUE.
 This allows the "Actions" column to appear as the first column on the grid (rather than the last).
 >- "EnableSaveText" prop added to EditableGrid which allows customisation of the "Submit" button text and arial-label.